By LeaseCrunch® on February 14, 2023 at 9:15 AM

 After the consultation, the board does its own research and commissions additional research if necessary before publishing a discussion document outlining the issues and possible remedies, so the public can have their voice in the matter.
 They then move on to broadly distribute an exposure draft of a specific proposed standard.
 Lastly, the GASB conducts public hearings on the due process documents.

 After the new standard has passed through these stages, the GASB works hard to educate the public on the changes to provide the smoothest transition possible.

 GAAP VS GASB

-With the similarities in acronyms, you may find yourself asking “Is GASB GAAP?”.
-While they overlap, they are not quite identical.
-The Governmental Accounting Standards Board (GASB) is the organization that determines and updates generally accepted accounting principles (GAAP).
+With the similarities in acronyms, what is the difference in GASB vs GAAP?
+While they overlap in their scopes, they are not the same.
+The Governmental Accounting Standards Board (GASB) is the organization that determines and updates generally accepted accounting principles (GAAP) for government entities.

 The GASB and the FASB (Financial Accounting Standards Board) are very similar when it comes to overall intent.
 They both exist to develop and implement clear and informative accounting documentation standards, or GAAP.

 However, the scopes in which they function differ.
 GASB deals with financial reporting by government entities, while the FASB ensures that the rules for private-sector accounting are followed.
 They are both independent, non-governmental organizations that are components of a non-profit accounting standard-setting group that also includes the Federal Accounting Foundation (FAF), the Financial Accounting Standards Advisory Council (FASAC), and the Governmental Accounting Standards Advisory Council (GASAC).